University of Washington Links

 News tagged with 'digital humanities'

-Amazon's dominance of the book-publishing industry and relentless focus on customer service herald a new era in American fiction, a prominent scholar argues.
+Amazon's dominance of the book-publishing industry and relentless focus on customer service may herald a new era in American fiction.

 The research cluster Affect & Audience in the Digital Age brings a distinctly collaborative approach for rethinking poetry in the digital era.